-Your doctor will diagnose cardiomyopathy based on your medical and family histories, a physical exam and results from tests and procedures.
+Your doctor will diagnose cardiomyopathy based on your medical and family histories, a physical exam and test results.

 Often, a cardiologist or pediatric cardiologist diagnoses and treats cardiomyopathy.
-A cardiologist specializes in diagnosing and treating heart diseases.
-A pediatric cardiologist is a cardiologist who treats children.
+These doctors specialize in heart diseases.

 Medical and Family Histories

-Your doctor will want to learn about your medical history.
-He or she will want to know what signs and symptoms you have and how long you've had them.
+Your doctor will want to learn about your medical history and will want to know what signs and symptoms you have.
 Your doctor also will want to know whether anyone in your family has had cardiomyopathy, heart failure, or sudden cardiac arrest.

-Physical signs also help your doctor diagnose cardiomyopathy.
-Swelling of the ankles, feet, legs, abdomen, or veins in your neck suggests fluid buildup, a sign of heart failure.
-Your doctor may notice signs and symptoms of cardiomyopathy during a routine exam.
-For example, he or she may hear a heart murmur, or you may have abnormal test results.
+Certain physical signs also help your doctor diagnose cardiomyopathy.
+Swelling of the ankles, feet, legs, abdomen or veins in your neck suggests fluid buildup, a sign of heart failure.

 Your doctor may recommend one or more of the following tests to diagnose cardiomyopathy.

-- Blood Tests - During a blood test, a small amount of blood is taken from your body.
-It's often drawn from a vein in your arm using a needle.
-The procedure usually is quick and easy, although it may cause some short-term discomfort.
-Blood tests give your doctor information about your heart and help rule out other conditions.
+- Blood Tests - A small amount of blood is taken usually drawn from a vein in your arm using a needle.
+The procedure typically quick and easy, though it may cause temporary discomfort.

-- Chest X Ray - A chest x ray takes pictures of the organs and structures inside your chest, such as your heart, lungs, and blood vessels.
-This test can show whether your heart is enlarged.
-A chest x ray also can show whether fluid is building up in your lungs.
+- Chest X Ray - A chest x ray takes pictures of the organs and structures inside your chest, such as your heart, lungs, and blood vessels, and can show whether your heart is enlarged.
+It can also show whether fluid is building up in your lungs.

-- EKG (Electrocardiogram) - An EKG is a simple test that records the heart's electrical activity.
-The test shows how fast the heart is beating and its rhythm (steady or irregular).
-An EKG also records the strength and timing of electrical signals as they pass through each part of the heart.
-This test is used to detect and study many heart problems, such as heart attacks, arrhythmias (irregular heartbeats) and heart failure.
-EKG results also can suggest other disorders that affect heart function.
-A standard EKG only records the heartbeat for a few seconds.
-It won't detect problems that don't happen during the test.
+- EKG (Electrocardiogram) - An EKG records the heart's electrical activity, showing how fast the heart is beating and whether its rhythm is steady or irregular.
+The test records the strength and timing of electrical signals passing through each part of the heart.
+An EKG is used to detect and study many heart problems, including heart attacks, arrhythmias (irregular heartbeats) and heart failure.
+EKG results can suggest other disorders.
+A standard EKG only records the heartbeat for a few seconds and will only detect problems that don't happen during the test.
 To diagnose heart problems that come and go, your doctor may have you wear a portable EKG monitor.
-The two most common types of portable EKGs are Holter and event monitors.

-- Holter and Event Monitors - Holter and event monitors are small, portable devices.
-They record your heart's electrical activity while you do your normal daily activities.
+- Holter and Event Monitors - Holter and event monitors are small, portable devices that record your heart's electrical activity during your normal daily activities.
 A Holter monitor records the heart's electrical activity for a full 24- or 48-hour period.
 An event monitor records your heart's electrical activity only at certain times while you're wearing it.
 For many event monitors, you push a button to start the monitor when you feel symptoms.
-Other event monitors start automatically when they sense abnormal heart rhythms.
+Others start automatically when they sense abnormal heart rhythms.

-- Stress Test - Some heart problems are easier to diagnose when your heart is working hard and beating fast.
-During stress testing, you exercise (or are given medicine if you're unable to exercise) to make your heart work hard and beat fast while heart tests are done.
+- Stress Test - During stress testing, you exercise or are given medicine if you're unable to exercise.
+The aim is to make your heart work hard and beat fast while heart tests are done.

 These tests may include nuclear heart scanning, echo, and positron emission tomography (PET) scanning of the heart.

-You may have one or more medical procedures to confirm a diagnosis. or to prepare for surgery (if surgery is planned).
+Confirming a diagnosis may involve one or more medical procedures, or a procedure may be used to prepare for surgery, if surgery is planned.
 These procedures may include cardiac catheterization, coronary angiography, or myocardial biopsy.

 - Coronary Angiography - This procedure often is done with cardiac catheterization.
-During the procedure, dye that can be seen on an X-ray is injected into your coronary arteries.
+Dye that can be seen on an X-ray is injected into your coronary arteries.
 The dye lets your doctor study blood flow through your heart and blood vessels.
-Dye also may be injected into your heart chambers.
-This allows your doctor to study the pumping function of your heart.
-View an animation of a coronary angiogram.
+Dye also may be injected into your heart chambers allowing your doctor to study the pumping function of your heart.

-- Myocardial Biopsy - For this procedure, your doctor removes a piece of your heart muscle.
-This can be done during cardiac catheterization.
-The heart muscle is studied under a microscope to see whether changes in cells have occurred.
-These changes may suggest cardiomyopathy.
-Myocardial biopsy is useful for diagnosing some types of cardiomyopathy.
+- Myocardial Biopsy - In this procedure, your doctor removes a piece of your heart muscle, which can be done during cardiac catheterization.
+The muscle is studied under a microscope to see whether changes in cells have occurred, which may suggest cardiomyopathy.

 - What is Cardiomyopathy in Adults?